rustwasm/book/src/wasm-pack/initialize.md

 crate-type = ["cdylib"]
 ```

-Normally rust compiles the code for the library in a format meant for other Rust packages.
+Normally Rust compiles the code for the library in a format meant for other Rust packages.
 We want
 our code to work with wasm though!
 We specify that it's a dynamic library that's C compatible.
 This
 sounds a bit weird but the `wasm32` target will know to interpret this option and instead produce
 a wasm binary properly.
 This is meant to get `cargo` to pass the right parameters to the compiler!